Menu

 The lowest overall cost for unlocking cash in later life is available to people with a substantial regular income.
 These people can get a RIO mortgage where you don’t add interest costs to the loan.
 You make monthly payments towards the loan, so the interest rate is lower.

-Before you look at RIO mortgages, you have to be aware that your monthly outgoings will be assessed by an advisory team who can make an informed decision.
+Before you look at RIO mortgages, you must be aware that your monthly outgoings will be assessed by an advisory team that can make an informed decision.

 A specialist will likely tell you the minimum age for all homeowners is age 55.
 Only smaller amounts can be borrowed against your current home when you are under the age of 65.
 If your property’s value doesn’t go up over time, the compound interest could overtake your remaining full value.